BerenMillidge/BerenMillidge.github.io/publications.md

 **[Hybrid Associative Memories](https://arxiv.org/abs/2603.22325)** (2026)
 Leon Lufkin, Tomas Figliolia, **Beren Millidge**, Kamesh Krishnamurthy

-We developed a novel hybrid memory which combined SSMs and full attention in a novel way by using the SSM to process the majority of the seauence while only passing to attention the tokens which are *surprising* to the SSM.
+We developed a novel hybrid memory which combined SSMs and full attention in a novel way by using the SSM to process the majority of the sequence while only passing to attention the tokens which are *surprising* to the SSM.
 We demonstrated that this outperformed existing SSM hybrid methods.

 **[Mixture-of-PageRanks: Replacing Long-Context with Real-Time, Sparse GraphRAG](https://arxiv.org/abs/2412.06078)** (2024)
 Nicholas Alonso, **Beren Millidge**